 The thrilling morality tale was adapted from the episodic 1883 serialized story Pinocchio: Tales of a Puppet (aka The Adventures of Pinocchio) by 19th century Italian author Carlo Collodi.
 It was the simple, yet sophisticated story of a kindly woodcarver/toymaker named Geppetto who carved a wooden puppet named Pinocchio.
 The name Pinocchio came from the Italian word "nocchio" which meant "a gnarl or knot in wood."
 After being brought to life as a lively puppet by a magical and angelic Blue Fairy, Pinocchio was challenged to become a real boy if he proved himself "brave, truthful, and unselfish."
 His conscience and wise friend for his journey of self-discovery was an impish cricket named Jiminy.
 [Note: "Jiminy Cricket(s)!" was originally an exclamation, and also an euphemistic expletive for "Jesus Christ!"]

-His father/creator Geppetto's wishes eventually came true, after a series of sometimes terrifying and frightening adventures - he was assailed by grifters, caged, threatened with slave labor, transformed into a jackass (literally), swallowed by a giant whale, and drowned to death.
+His father/creator Geppetto's wishes eventually came true, after a series of sometimes terrifying and frightening adventures - he was assailed by grifters, caged, threatened with slave labor, transformed into a jackass (literally), swallowed by a giant whale, and almost drowned to death.
 The simple-minded wooden boy with an impetuous curiosity made some bad choices and faced the dire consequences when he was tempted with theatrical fame (as an actor for a puppeteer) and then unbridled hedonism.
 Pinocchio was locked in the puppet master's cage, and then sold to a child abductor on the debauched and nightmarish Pleasure Island who turned boys into donkeys to sell them.
 The amazing climax came when he was swallowed by a satanic black whale.
 He finally triumphed over fear and saved himself and his father.

 The brilliantly-beautiful Technicolor film, regarded as the most technically-proficient of Disney's films, had remarkably detailed images for its serious, action-packed story.
 At times, comic relief was provided by the wisecracking character of Jiminy Cricket, who required 27 different color shades.